 Perception and Injustice

 The eastern Ozarks of Arkansas are not quite as grand as those to the west.
-Here the Ozark Mountains begin to roll gradually into the Mississippi delta.
-There are still lakes and lush forests and plenty of rocks of almost every type.
-However, there are more flat pastures better suited to growing things like cotton, corn and hay.
+Here, the Ozark Mountains begin to roll gradually into the Mississippi Delta.
+There are still lakes, lush forests, and plenty of rocks of almost every type.
+However, there are more flat pastures that are better suited to growing crops like cotton, corn, and hay.

 When I was a child, my grandparents still raised cotton, and some of my earliest memories are of working in the cotton fields.
 There was no such thing as child labor law on the farm.
 Once you were old enough to work without messing it up, you went to work.
 However, when I was very young, old enough to play without supervision, but still too young to wield a hoe, I was sent off to the edge of the pasture to play while my grandparents worked in the fields.
 It was on one of those days that I learned my first lesson about perception.